tatango/our-boxen/README.md

 ### Prerequisites
 1. You have a GitHub account, and have been added to the plyfe organization.
-2. Someone has 'onboarded' you to the plyfe/our-boxen repository and has created a `modules/people/manifests/$YOUR_GITHUB_HANDLE.pp` file.
+2. Someone has 'onboarded' you to the plyfe/our-boxen repository and has created a `modules/people/manifests/$YOUR_GITHUB_HANDLE.pp` personal manifest file.
 See @liggsie or @chrislopresto for more info.

 ### Steps
 1. Install Xcode from the Mac App Store.